jdjgilbert/wildecolhull/content/post/2022-04-13-alex-shortlisted-for-ecr-prize/index.en.md

 projects: [mason bees]
 ---

 Big congratulations to <a href='/author/alex-austin'>Alex</a> who has been shortlisted for the 2021 Haldane Prize for our <a href='/publication/2021 Funct Ecol Solitary bee larvae'>paper on bee nutrition</a>!
 The prize is Functional Ecology’s annual award for Early Career Researchers.
-Here is a <a href='https://t.co/popjtFKg8x'>link to the shortlist</a>.
+Here is a <a href='https://functionalecologists.com/2022/04/27/alex-austin-you-get-what-youre-given-solitary-bee-larvae-demonstrate-the-ability-to-regulate-their-nutritional-intake/'>link to Alex's blog post about it</a>.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Great news and congratulations to Alex - he has been shortlisted for the 2021 Haldane Prize for our paper on bee nutrition!
 The prize is Functional Ecology’s annual award for Early Career Researchers ⁦<a href="https://twitter.com/hullbams?ref_src=twsrc%5Etfw">@hullbams</a>⁩ ⁦<a href="https://twitter.com/UniOfHull?ref_src=twsrc%5Etfw">@UniOfHull</a>⁩ ⁦<a href="https://twitter.com/cybokat?ref_src=twsrc%5Etfw">@cybokat</a>⁩ <a href="https://t.co/popjtFKg8x">https://t.co/popjtFKg8x</a></p>&mdash; James Gilbert (@james_gilbert) <a href="https://twitter.com/james_gilbert/status/1514151401638797313?ref_src=twsrc%5Etfw">April 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>